 Delayed deliveries, sometimes called delivery exceptions, might be caused by:

-- Bad address data: If the driver has the wrong address, it’s going to make a successful drop off much harder.
+Bad address data: If the shipping service driver has the wrong address, it’s going to make a successful drop off much harder.
 Always double-check your delivery address.

 What to do if your package is out for delivery but doesn’t arrive